-PARAMETER MINIMUM SAMPLE FREQUENCY SAMPLE TYPE Freeboard (reported in feet) 2 feet quarterly measurement
+PARAMETER MINIMUM SAMPLE FREQUENCY SAMPLE TYPE Freeboard (reported in feet) 2 feet quarterly measurement a.
+Locate, design, and manage all impoundments to control odors and insects.

 2. Best Management Practices and Other Requirements for Lined Lagoons

 Pollutant/parameters are limited by full compliance with the following required Best Management Practices (BMPs).
 No chemical testing will be required for discharges to lined lagoons.